Indication & Important Safety Info

 WARNINGS AND PRECAUTIONS

-QT Prolongation
+QTc Prolongation

 - A dose and concentration-dependent prolongation of the QTc interval has been observed with BLUJEPA.
-Avoid use of BLUJEPA in patients with a history of QTc prolongation or with relevant pre-existing cardiac disease, patients taking antiarrhythmic agents, and in patients receiving drugs that prolong the QT interval.
-Due to an increase in BLUJEPA exposure, avoid concomitant administration of BLUJEPA with strong CYP3A4 inhibitors, in patients with severe hepatic impairment (Child-Pugh Class C), and in patients with severe renal impairment (estimated glomerular filtration rate [eGFR] <30 mL/min).
+Avoid use of BLUJEPA in patients with a history of QTc prolongation or with relevant pre-existing cardiac disease, patients taking antiarrhythmic agents, or in patients receiving drugs that prolong the QTc interval.

 Acetylcholinesterase Inhibition